 Democrats have been soiling themselves over Citizens United ever since the January 2010 decision opened corporate America’s coffers to election spending.
-Pushing for the failed Disclose Act to nullify the decision (see: Our President Fails to Disclose), the president claimed Citizens United would ruin our system of government:
+Pushing for the failed Disclose Act to nullify the decision, the president claimed Citizens United would ruin our system of government:

 A vote to oppose these reforms is nothing less than a vote to allow corporate and special interest takeovers of our elections.
 It is damaging to our democracy.¹

 Ignoring their rampant union favoritism during the 2009-2010 glory years on Capitol Hill, Congressional Democrats greeted the second anniversary of Citizens United with moaning and hand-wringing.
 Nancy Pelosi stuck to the party line on class warfare:

 Its [Supreme Court’s] crushing decision in Citizens United undermined a fundamental American value: that the voices of the people determine the outcome of our elections, not the bankroll of the privileged few.²

 Avowed Socialist Bernie Sanders’ tone was grave:

 While corporations already are funneling untold millions in secret cash into Super PACS to sway this year’s elections, real people all across America are speaking out today against this horrendous ruling.³